meieri/Perfect-Budget-iOS/README.md

 # Perfect Budget App
 This is designed to be my perfect budget app.
-Allows a user to add or delete tranactions, which are added up to a weekly total and displayed on a progress bar at the top of the screen.
+Allows a user to add and delete tranactions for a given week, which are added up to a weekly total and displayed on a progress bar at the top of the screen.
 They can also view past weeks by swiping backwards.

 ## How to run
 You need Cocoapods, get it [here](https://cocoapods.org/)